The Deer and the Cauldron: Literary inquisition

 In the early years of the reign of the Kangxi Emperor, the regent Oboi monopolised state power and introduced the practice of literary inquisition.
 Many intellectuals and scholars were persecuted for their writings.
 Zhuang Tinglong, a merchant from Huzhou, sponsored the publication of an unauthorised book about the history of the Ming dynasty.
 The book used the Ming emperors' era names, which were considered taboo in the Qing dynasty.
 Wu Zhirong found out and reported it to the authorities.

 Zhuang Tinglong and his family were persecuted and the male members of the Zhuang family were killed.
 The incident also sparked off a chain reaction, in which several individuals who were not directly involved or linked to the book were similarly rounded up and executed.
 These individuals included scholars who helped to write and proofread the book, bookstore owners who sold copies of the book, distant relatives of the Zhuang family, and even people who had contact with readers of the book.

 Reception

-The Deer and the Cauldron, even among fans of Jin Yong's novels, has divided critical opinion mainly due to the character of Wei Xiaobao.
+The Deer and the Cauldron, even among fans of Jin Yong's novels, has divided critical opinions mainly due to the character of Wei Xiaobao.
 Ni Kuang argued that The Deer and the Cauldron was "the best novel of all time, Chinese or foreign".
 Wong Kwok-pun of the Chinese University of Hong Kong felt that it was an inferior work compared to the "masterpieces" of the Condor Trilogy and expressed surprise that John Minford chose to translate an abridged version of it.

-English language translation
+Abridged English language translation

 The Deer and the Cauldron has been translated in highly abridged form (28 chapters) into English by John Minford and David Hawkes.
 The translation was published by the Oxford University Press in three volumes from 1997 to 2002.